dmahajan980/covid19/README.md

 ## Getting Started

 Getting started with the CoVID-19 CLI is very simple.
-Kindly follow the steps given below,
+Kindly follow the steps given below.

 1. Clone or download the repository using the command